Flat Feet in Children

 Toe Basketball

-For increased challenge, have child pick up marbles or flat “chips” with toes and drop in small container, this requires greater control and prolongs muscle activation.
+Pick up marbles or flat “chips” with toes and drop in small container.
+This requires both initiation & sustained muscle activation.

 Squat to Stand